MichaelVertin/High-Performance-Boggle-Search/README.md

 The next word, `"programming"`, shares 8 of these prefixes.
 These 8 additions are redundant.

 ## Solution
 Instead of adding prefixes from the start of the word, iterate from the longest prefix to the shortest.
 Stop as soon as a prefix is found in the set.
+This restricts duplicate operations to one per word.

 **Old approach:**
 ```python